Spherical collapse in reconstructed dark energy models: Halo mass function and cluster number count

 The number count of collapsed object along the redshift is studied for the $w_{eff}$ model and $w$CDM model using equation (\ref{numbercount_eq}).
-The values of Hubble constant $H_0$ and the $\sigma_8$ are fixed at the Planck-$\Lambda$CDM measurements as $H_0=67.66\pm 0.42$ km s$^{-1}$Mpc$^{-1}$, $\sigma_8=0.8102\pm 0.0060$ (CMB power spectra+CMB lensing+BAO) \cite{Aghanim:2018eyx}.
+The values of Hubble constant $H_0$ and the $\sigma_8$ are fixed at the Planck-$\Lambda$CDM measurements as $H_0=67.66\pm 0.42$ km s$^{-1}$Mpc$^{-1}$, $\sigma_8=0.8102\pm 0.0060$ (CMB power spectra+CMB lensing+BAO) \cite{Planck:2018vyg}.
 As the models are consistent with $\Lambda$CDM at 1$\sigma$ level, the $\Lambda$CDM estimated values of these parameters can be safely used in the present context.

-The number count distribution, obtained for the Press-Schechter mass function formula (equation \ref{fPS}) are shown in figure \ref{fig:Nplot_PS}.
-The difference of number count distribution for these two models $\Delta{\mathcal N}(z)=({\mathcal N}_{wCDM}(z)-{\mathcal N}_{w_{eff}}(z))$, scaled by ${\mathcal N}_{w_{eff}}(z)$ are also shown in figure \ref{fig:Nplot_PS}.
-The resluts shows a suppression of culster number count for the $w_{eff}$ model at redshift $z>0.5$.
-At very low redshift, the number count for $w_{eff}$ model is found to be slightly higher than that of $w$CDM model.
+The number distribution of collapsed objects, obtained for the Press-Schechter mass function formula (equation \ref{fPS}) are shown in figure \ref{fig:Nplot_PS} (left panel of figure \ref{fig:Nplot_PS}).
+The difference of number distribution for these two models $\Delta{\mathcal N}_{PS}(z)=({\mathcal N}_{wCDM}(z)-{\mathcal N}_{w_{eff}}(z))$, are also shown in the right panel figure \ref{fig:Nplot_PS}.
+The result shows that cluster number for the $w_{eff}$ model is lower than the cluster number for $w$CDM model at redshift $z>0.45$.
+At redshift $z<0.45$, the cluster number count for $w_{eff}$ model is found to be slightly higher than that of $w$CDM model (inset of the right panel of figure \ref{fig:Nplot_PS}).

-Though the Press-Shechter fromalism is successful to depict a general nature of the distribution of galaxy cluster number count, it suffers from the prediction of higher abundance of galaxy cluster at low redshift and lower abundance of clusters at high redshift compared to the result obtained in simulation of dark matter halo formation \cite{Reed:2006rw}.
-To alleviate this issue, a modified mass function formula is proposed by Sheth and Tormen \cite{Sheth:1999mn}, which is given as,
+A general nature of cluster number distribution along redshift is obtained for the Press-Shechter mass function.
+But discrepancy arises as it predicts higher number of galaxy clusters or dark matter halos at low redshift and lower number of halos at higher redshift compared to the results obtained in the simulation of large scale structure formation \cite{Reed:2006rw}.
+A modified mass function formula is proposed by Sheth and Torman \cite{Sheth:1999mn} which can successfully alleviate this discrepancy.
+The Sheth-Torman mass function is given as